alekmaul/pvsneslib/wiki/Installation.md

 and these required dependencies

-- msys _if you are on Windows environment_
+- msys2 _if you are on Windows environment_
-- GCC _if you want to rebuild some tools in the kit_
 - a text editor to write your code
 - an emulator to test the roms